 Over the following months, a lengthy process of taking stock of the Institute followed.
 The board is still working on the re-envisioning of the organization.
 As a first step, the board voted on and approved the new name, Oregon Cartoon Project, along with the tag line “Oregon Cartoons & Cartooning.
 Past, Present, Future” in February 2022.
 The Oregon Cartoon Project created an advisory board after director Sheldon Renan stepped down, and asked him to become the inaugural chair, which he accepted.

 The organization joined the Oregon Historical Society as a non-profit organizational member in early 2022 to support the research for the Oregon Cartoon Project’s first print publications, slated for 2026.
-A number of projects organized by our soon-to-be announced artist in residence are planned for 2022.
+A number of projects organized by the OCP’s inaugural artist-in-residence Sarah Mirk took place in 2022.